 06 of 11

 A common mistake in decorating small spaces is to fill them with small things.
 A large houseplant like a fiddle leaf fig makes a bold statement in a light-infused apartment.
 Lately, this has been the most popular plant out there.
-Universally loved by designers, it's basically the Friends of houseplants: you see it all the time, and you're fine with that.
+Universally loved by designers, it's basically the "Friends" of houseplants: you see it all the time, and you're fine with that.
 The large, sculptural leaves give heft and drama to an apartment living room or bedroom, but they need regular care to stay in tiptop shape.
 Water just enough so that the soil feels like a wrung-out sponge.
-If you have an aquarium, and can use the water changes to irrigate your fiddle leaf fig each week, you will give your plant an nutrient boost that will replicate its growing conditions in its natural habitat.
+If you have an aquarium and can use the water changes to irrigate your fiddle leaf fig each week, you will give your plant a nutrient boost that will replicate its growing conditions in its natural habitat.

 07 of 11